TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 37

-Glossy white is a warm tone closer to cream than pure white, and the uniform texture further enhances the gloss.
+White Glossy is a warm, cream-like color rather than pure white, and the uniform texture really enhances the glossy feel.

 TacType 23

-Light translucency is also very high, and paired with the PC stem it feels like it lets light through quite clearly.
+Light transparency is very high, and combined with the PC stems, it lets light through quite clearly.

 TacType 22